kamyashethia/SQLForThePotterhead/Joins.md

 (5 rows)
 ```

 I see all the student's in Gryffindor, and all the appropriate pets.
-But, we have too many rows.
+But, we have too many columns.

 3.Let's filter down to only select the fields we need.